-If you haven’t started looking for last minute Mother’s Day gifts I have to let you in on a secret – you still have time to get a good gift – but it is less than two weeks away.
+If you haven’t started looking for last minute Mother’s Day gifts I have to let you in on a secret – you still have time to buy a thoughtful gift – but it is less than two weeks away.
 I’m of the opinion that you don’t need a calendar to tell you when to show love to someone, but Mother’s Day is still Mother’s Day.

 It seems like many are always looking for affordable Mother’s Day gift ideas up to the last minute.
 I like to get any shopping I do out of the way quickly as it helps with comparison shopping and getting a good price.